Pamidronate is used to treat and prevent problems caused by the effect of cancer on the bones.

-Myeloma and some secondary bone cancers make chemicals that cause osteoclasts to work harder.
+Myeloma and some secondary bone cancers make chemicals that cause osteoclasts to destroy more bone.
 This means that more bone is destroyed than rebuilt.
 The affected bone becomes weak and painful and can break more easily.

 Bones contain calcium, which gives them strength.
-A bone affected by secondary cancer or myeloma may lose calcium into the blood.
+A bone affected by secondary cancer or mye-loma may lose calcium from the bones into the blood.
 A raised level of calcium in the blood is called hypercalcaemia.
 This may cause you to have symptoms including:

 Pamidronate reduces the activity of osteoclasts.
-This can help reduce pain and strengthen the bone.
+This can help to reduce pain and strengthen the bone.

-Pamidronate also reduces the amount of calcium that is lost from the bones.
+Pamidronate also reduces the amount of calcium lost from the bones.
 This helps calcium levels in the blood return to normal.

-Pamidronate is given by a drip (infusion) into a vein through a fine tube called a cannula.
-It is usually given in the outpatient department at the hospital.
-The infusion can take from 1 hour to several hours, depending on the dose.
-Your cancer doctor or specialist nurse will tell you how long your treatment will take.
+Pamidronate is given by a drip (infusion) into a vein.
+It can usually be given in the outpatient department at the hospital.
+The infusion may be given over 2 to 4 hours.
+Your doctor or nurse will tell you how long your treatment will take.
 It is usually given every 3 to 4 weeks.

-- If you are having pamidronate to reduce pain or strengthen your bones, your doctor will talk to you about how long you may need to take it for.
-You need to have it for as long as it seems to be working.
+If you are having pamidronate to reduce pain or strengthen your bones, you may continue it for as long as it helps manage the symptoms.

-- If you are having pamidronate to lower calcium levels in your blood, it is usually given as a single dose.
-Or you may have several infusions over 2 to 4 days.
+If pamidronate is given to lower calcium levels, it is usually given as a single dose.
+Or you may be given several infusions over 2 to 4 days.